-Join the #NomoCrones for 90-mins of wisdom, laughter and fireside tales to close the year.
-Hosted by Jody Day, Founder of Gateway Women www.gateway-women.com with guests:
+Watch the recording of the #NomoCrones who gathered together on the last Full Moon of 2020 for 90-mins of truth-telling wisdom, laughter and fireside tales to close the year.
+Hosted by Jody Day, Founder of Gateway Women.

-- Maria Hill (US) is in her early 70s and is the founder of Sensitive Evolution a leader/coach in the field of HSP experience and growth.
+- MARIA HILL (US) is in her early 70s and is the founder of Sensitive Evolution and a leader/coach in the field of HSP experience and growth.
 She is a long-time member and volunteer moderator of Gateway Women’s private online community. www.sensitiveevolution.com

-- Karen Malone Wright (US) is 64 and the founder of The NotMom, the site for women ‘childless by choice or by chance’ and The NotMom Summit.
+- KAREN MALONE WRIGHT (US) is 65 and the founder of The NotMom, the site for women ‘childless by choice or by chance’ and The NotMom Summit.
 She now co-hosts ‘The NotMom Conversation‘ on YouTube. www.thenotmom.com

-- Kate Kaufmann (US) is in her late 60s and the author of “Do You Have Kids?
+- KATE KAUFMANN (US) is in her late 60s and the author of “Do You Have Kids?
 Life When the Answer Is No”.
 Kate’s blog for Psychology Today, “Unapparent,” explores the lives and issues faced by the childless and childfree.
-She is childless due to failed infertility treatments. www.katekaufmann.com
+She is childless due to failed infertility treatments and single after divorce. www.katekaufmann.com

 Extract from Jody’s interview with The Age Buster, 20th November 2020